Triple Frontier (film): Production

 In October 2010, Tom Hanks and Johnny Depp entered talks to join the cast of the film, to be directed by Kathryn Bigelow from a screenplay by Boal with shooting set to commence in early 2011.
 In November 2010, Hanks officially was cast.
 However, Bigelow and Boal decided to film Zero Dark Thirty (2012) instead due to scheduling conflicts and the film went into turnaround.
 In June 2015, it was announced that Chandor was in talks to direct the film for Paramount Pictures, while Bigelow left because she wanted to focus on her film about Bowe Bergdahl (ultimately dropped in favor of Detroit).
 Both Hanks and Will Smith were in talks for the lead roles.
 The film, alternately titled Sleeping Dogs, would be produced by Roven and Alex Gartner through Atlas Entertainment.
 In September 2015, Chandor officially signed on to direct the film.
 On January 20, 2016, it was reported that Depp was again in early talks to star in it, while Hanks' attachment was yet to be confirmed, and Smith had left due to scheduling conflicts filming Collateral Beauty.

 In January 2017, it was reported that Channing Tatum and Tom Hardy were in talks to join the film, with Depp and Hanks no longer up for roles.
 In February 2017, Mahershala Ali joined the cast, with Tatum and Hardy also officially signed on.
 On April 12, 2017, a month before shooting was set to commence, it was reported that Triple Frontier had been dropped by Paramount, and Tatum and Hardy no longer would be a part of the cast, while Ali and Arjona were still attached to star.

 On May 1, 2017, it was reported that Netflix was in negotiations to acquire the rights to the film with Ben Affleck and Casey Affleck in negotiations for the roles Hardy and Tatum vacated, with Ali and Arjona remaining on the project.
 Ben Affleck exited the film in early July 2017, for personal reasons.
 On July 26, 2017, it was reported that Mark Wahlberg was in talks to join the film in the role Affleck vacated, along with Hunnam, Hedlund, and Pascal, with Arjona still attached to the project.
 Principal production was set to commence in August 2017, in Hawaii and Colombia.

 On March 19, 2018, it was announced that Triple Frontier would commence principal production on March 26, 2018, in Oahu, Hawaii.
 Ben Affleck had signed back on to star, cast with Isaac, Hunnam, Hedlund, Pascal, and Arjona.
 Ali had been forced to drop out of the project when production was delayed.

 The film's name, Triple Frontier, refers to the Tres Fronteras area of South America, which is known for its high levels of trafficking in drugs and contraband.

+Music

 Disasterpeace composed the film score.
 The soundtrack was released by Milan Records.

-Soundtrack

-The soundtrack is composed by Disasterpeace.
-Metallica drummer Lars Ulrich plays on some tracks.
-The album is available for download.